barbariansubhkaran/PeleCombustion/README.md

-# PeleCombustion
+# PeleCombustionFoam
-## An adaptive mesh refinement solver for compressible reacting flows with support for external meshing software
+## An adaptive mesh refinement solver for compressible reacting flows with coupling with OpenFOAM.